hilanderas/routing/gitbook/overview/PROJECT.md

 # About project
-Routing allows one or more computers to be connected to the other computers, network devices, or to other networks.
+Make a machine, which can be a pc or Raspberry Pi, act as a router.

 * Manage LAN and WAN
-* Forward packages from LAN to WAN
+* Forward packets between LAN and WAN
 * MASQUERADE for WAN